 Published by deborahanndykeman

 Writing has always been a love of mine.
 Except for school reports!
 I didn't cherish those moments.
 I began with poems in grade school, and short little stories that I illustrated.
-I created something for each family celebration, and probably wore my family out.
+I created something for each family celebration and probably wore my family out.
 But I graduated to a longer 'book' by the time I was 18.
 Following traditional romance novel writing, I pounded out a pretty cheesy story on a Royal typewriter I had found at a garage sale.
 You didn't worry about your nails when using one of those!
-When our first four children were still young, I wrote my first full-length book back in 1998.
+When four of our five children were still young, I wrote my first full-length book back in 1998.
 I followed it with three more in that series.
-Those are my current WIP, needing many updates and editing before I give them to my editor to slash to bits.
-But the books are always much better with her advisement and help!
-Currently, I have nine published books.
+Those are my current WIP, needing many updates and editing.
+I'm happy to say as of this writing, the third in the Love Defined series is almost ready to be released!
+Currently, I have eleven published books.

-My husband and I have been married for thirty-eight years and we have five children and nine grandchildren.
+My husband and I have been married for forty-one years, and we have five children and nine grandchildren.
 I've been a homeschooling mom, Sunday school teacher, AWANA director and a pastor's wife.
 I've worked as a CNA and an Activity Director.
+A new love of mine is book cover designing!
+Stayed tuned for more on that.
 When I'm not busy writing...which I love, BTW, I'm working on home projects, marketing and attending events, where I love to meet you...my readers!

 View all posts by deborahanndykeman